 04 of 08

 Experience Pittsburgh aboard a vintage 1920's style trolley with this fully guided 2-hour tour.
 The Molly's Trolleys sightseeing tour departs from Station Square and travels to popular areas of Pittsburgh including Downtown, the North Shore, Strip District, Oakland and the South Side where you'll learn about everything Pittsburgh from culture to Ketchup.
 It also includes a behind the scenes tour and a ride on the historic Duquesne Incline.Continue to 5 of 8 below.

 05 of 08

 Ride aboard a colorfully restored WWII amphibious landing vehicle for a quacking good time on this land and water tour.
 A one-hour narrative takes you on a tour of the downtown streets of Pittsburgh and then 'splashes' down the Allegheny River for a fantastic view of the Golden Triangle.
-Tours depart daily from Station Square, April 1 through October 31, and weekends only in November.
+Tours depart daily from Station Square, April through October.
 Wheelchair accessible.

 06 of 08